-3 (b) BACKGROUND CHECKS.-The Secretary shall use 4 biometric, biographic, and other data that the Secretary 5 determines appropriate to conduct security and law enforcement background checks and to determine whether 6 7 there is any criminal, national security, or other factor 8 that would render the alien ineligible for adjustment of 9 status under this Act, on either a conditional or permanent basis.
-The status of an alien may not be adjusted, 10 11 on either a conditional or permanent basis, unless security 12 and law enforcement background checks are completed to the satisfaction of the Secretary.
-13

-14SEC.
-303. LIMITATION ON REMOVAL; APPLICATION AND15FEE EXEMPTION; AND OTHER CONDITIONS16ON ELIGIBLE INDIVIDUALS.

-(a) LIMITATION ON REMOVAL.-An alien who appears to be prima facie eligible for relief under this Act shall be given a reasonable opportunity to apply for such relief and may not be removed until, subject to section 306(c)(2), a final decision establishing ineligibility for relief is rendered.
+- 1 biometric or biographic data because of a physical impair- - 2 ment. - 3 (b) Background Checks.-The Secretary shall use - 4 biometric, biographic, and other data that the Secretary - 5 determines appropriate to conduct security and law en- - 6 forcement background checks and to determine whether - 7 there is any criminal, national security, or other factor - 8 that would render the alien ineligible for adjustment of - 9 status under this Act, on either a conditional or perma- - 10 nent basis.
+The status of an alien may not be adjusted, - 11 on either a conditional or permanent basis, unless security - 12 and law enforcement background checks are completed to - 13 the satisfaction of the Secretary. - 14 SEC.
+303. LIMITATION ON REMOVAL; APPLICATION AND - 15 FEE EXEMPTION; AND OTHER CONDITIONS - 16 ON ELIGIBLE INDIVIDUALS. - 17 (a) LIMITATION ON REMOVAL.-An alien who ap- - 18 pears to be prima facie eligible for relief under this Act - 19 shall be given a reasonable opportunity to apply for such - 20 relief and may not be removed until, subject to section - 21 306(c)(2), a final decision establishing ineligibility for re- - 22 lief is rendered. - 23 (b) APPLICATION.-An alien present in the United - 24 States who has been ordered removed or has been per- - 25 mitted to depart voluntarily from the United States may,

-(b) APPLICATION.-An alien present in the United States who has been ordered removed or has been permitted to depart voluntarily from the United States may, notwithstanding such order or permission to depart, apply 1 2 for adjustment of status under this Act.
-Such alien shall 3 not be required to file a separate motion to reopen, recon-4 sider, or vacate the order of removal.
-If the Secretary ap-5 proves the application, the Secretary shall cancel the order of removal.
-If the Secretary renders a final administrative 6 7 decision to deny the application, the order of removal or 8 permission to depart shall be effective and enforceable to 9 the same extent as if the application had not been made, 10 only after all available administrative and judicial rem-11 edies have been exhausted.

-(c) FEE EXEMPTION.-An applicant may be exempted from paying an application fee required under this Act if the applicant-

-15 (1) is 18 years of age or younger;

-(2) received total income, during the 12-month period immediately preceding the date on which the applicant files an application under this Act, that is less than 150 percent of the Federal poverty line;
+1 notwithstanding such order or permission to depart, apply 2 for adjustment of status under this Act.
+Such alien shall 3 not be required to file a separate motion to reopen, recon- 4 sider, or vacate the order of removal.
+If the Secretary ap- 5 proves the application, the Secretary shall cancel the order 6 of removal.
+If the Secretary renders a final administrative 7 decision to deny the application, the order of removal or 8 permission to depart shall be effective and enforceable to 9 the same extent as if the application had not been made, 10 only after all available administrative and judicial rem- 11 edies have been exhausted.
+12 (c) FEE EXEMPTION.-An applicant may be exempt- 13 ed from paying an application fee required under this Act 14 if the applicant- 15 (1) is 18 years of age or younger; 16 (2) received total income, during the 12-month 17 period immediately preceding the date on which the 18 applicant files an application under this Act, that is 19 less than 150 percent of the Federal poverty line; 20 (3) is in foster care or otherwise lacks any pa- 21 rental or other familial support; or 22 (4) cannot care for himself or herself because of 23 a serious, chronic disability.
+24 (d) ADVANCE PAROLE.-During the period beginning 25 on the date on which an alien applies for adjustment of